walles/batterylogger/README.md

 TODO
 ----
+* Make sure the legend is visible at once during startup.
+Right now it pops into view a bit late, forcing a resize of the plot.

 * If we change the system clock, think about how that would affect boot timestamps, the system sampling's reboot detection and the timestamp logging in general, and the drawing of median lines.